History of IRIX

 Information on moving from the Motorola 68k architecture to the MIPS platform from MIPS Computer Systems.

 MIPS was a company founded by John L. Hennessy, the lead of the Stanford MIPS project, and was made to continue development of the architecture in the commercial area.
-Later they also manufactured their own computer systems with MIPS cpus, although they (as an independent company) struggled financially due to a very vicious market at the time, but were fortunately bought by SGI in 1992.
+Later they also manufactured their own computer systems with MIPS cpus (along with reference boards for development), although they (as an independent company) struggled financially due to a very vicious market at the time, but were fortunately bought by SGI in 1992.
 They had their own proprietary Unix for their systems known generally as RISC/os (no relation to Acorn RiscOS), which is sometimes referred to as MIPS OS, and the internal name is UMIPS (this shows up when using the uname command).
-I have a copy of RISC/os 4.52 (but no machine or emulator to run it on) and in many header files the OS itself is called UMIPS (which was possibly the original name of the OS, and might have meant Unix/MIPS).
+I have a copy of RISC/os 4.52 (but no machine or emulator to run it on) and in many header files the OS itself is called UMIPS (which was possibly the original name of the OS, and probably meant Unix/MIPS).
+SGI's early MIPS systems were based on MIPS reference boards (see the end of this document for more info), and others have mentioned that IRIX was derived from some of the MIPS RISC/os code.

 IRIX and MIPS: